Juniper/contrail-helm-deployer/doc/contrail-osh-multinode-install.md

 ### Installation of OpenStack Helm Charts

-All nodes by default labeled with "openstack-control-plane" and "openstack-compute-node" labels, you can use following commands to check opesnatck labels.
+All nodes by default labeled with "openstack-control-plane" and "openstack-compute-node" labels, you can use following commands to check openstack labels.
 With this default config OSH pods will be created on all the nodes.

 ```bash
 (k8s-master)>  kubectl get nodes -o wide -l openstack-control-plane=enabled
 (k8s-master)> kubectl get nodes -o wide -l openstack-compute-node=enabled
 ```

-* **Note**: If requried please disable openstack labels using following commands to restrict OSH pods creation on specific nodes.
+**Note**: If requried please disable openstack labels using following commands to restrict OSH pods creation on specific nodes.
 In following example "openstack-compute-node" lable is disabled on "ubuntu-contrail-9" node.

 ```bash
 (k8s-master)> kubectl label node ubuntu-contrail-9 --overwrite openstack-compute-node=disabled